SamScherf/darts/README.md

-# darts
+# TRUST

-Welcome to my darts app.
-It's quick and dirty because I built it in a weekend.
-Pls don't judge
+Welcome to TRUST!.
+It's quick and dirty app for Tracking Really Useless "Stuff" Thoroughly...get it?

 ## Install Instructions
 Add a .env file to the backend folder with MASTERPASSWORD=...